stbnrivas/dataModels/WasteManagement/WasteContainer/doc/spec.md

     + Attribute type: List of [Text](https://schema.org/Text)
     + Optional

-+ `area` : Higher level area to which the container belongs to.
++ `areaServed` : Higher level area to which the container belongs to.
 It can be used to group containers per responsible, district, neighbourhood, etc.
     + Attribute type: [Text](https://schema.org/Text)
     + Optional